mohanhops/mohanhops.github.io/_posts/2022-04-10-linux-for-dummies.md

 There are many reasons for Linux to be extreamly popular, will try to list key factors here:
 1. Linux has less security flaws

-...As Linux is Open Source code, huge number of developers will review the code constantly⋅⋅ ...Linux has password authentication, file system discretionary access control, and security auditing, these 3 fundamental security features are essential
+⋅⋅⋅As Linux is Open Source code, huge number of developers will review the code constantly⋅⋅
+⋅⋅⋅Linux has password authentication, file system discretionary access control, and security auditing, these 3 fundamental security features are essential

 2. Linux is Free OS

 ...Linux has no licence cost to use it unlike other OS like Windows it is free

 3. Performance

-...Linux doesn't have bloat UI features which makes it light weight ...Linux can run on almost any architecture (`x86`, `ARM`, `RISC-V` .. etc) ...Linux has organized file system hence it is easy to perform file operatins quickly
+...Linux doesn't have bloat UI features which makes it light weight
+...Linux can run on almost any architecture (`x86`, `ARM`, `RISC-V` .. etc)
+...Linux has organized file system hence it is easy to perform file operatins quickly

 4. Task Austomation

 ...Becasue of default shell (`bash`, `zsh`, `sh` .. etc) support in Linux, users can automate most of the regular stuff efficiently on Linux

 #### Some T-SQL Code